Blendify/blender-manual/trunk/blender_docs/manual/about/writing_style_guide.rst

-  Issues which are known to the developers and aren't going to be resolved before the next release can be documented as **Known Limitations**, in some cases it may be best to include them the in the **Troubleshooting** section.
+  Issues which are known to the developers and aren't going to be resolved before the next release can be documented as **Known Limitations**, in some cases it may be best to include them the in the :doc:`troubleshooting </troubleshooting/index>` section.
 - Avoid *Product Placement* - unnecessarily promoting software or hardware brands.
   Keep content vendor-neutral where possible.
-- Avoid technical explanations about the mathematical/algorithmic implementation of a feature if there is a simpler way to explain it (e.g. explaining how mesh smoothing algorithms work is unnecessary, but the blending types of a mix node do need a mathematical explanation).
+- Avoid technical explanations about the mathematical/algorithmic implementation of a feature if there is a simpler way to explain it

+  (e.g. explaining how mesh smoothing algorithms work is unnecessary, but the blending types of a mix node do need a mathematical explanation).
 - Avoid repetition of large portions of text - simply explain it once, and from then on refer to that explanation.

-  In some cases you might also consider defining a ``:term:`` in the **glossary**.
+  For general terminology, consider defining a ``:term:`` in the :doc:`glossary </glossary/index>`.
 - Avoid enumerating similar options, such as listing every preset or every frame-rate in a drop-down.

   Their contents may be summarized or simply omitted.